mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

-For their part, the _tsekho_ were unable to capitalise on any weakness on the part of the _khiraokhaor'ya._ Their alliance was a very disjointed one, united only by their opposition to the _khiraokhaor'ya._ Inter- clan fighting was a constant problem, as the _tsekho_ leadership were unable to get the various clans to swear loyalty to one another.
+For their part, the _tsekho_ were unable to capitalise on any weakness on the part of the _khiraokhaor'ya._ Their alliance was a very disjointed one, united only by their opposition to the _khiraokhaor'ya._ Inter-clan fighting was a constant problem, as the _tsekho_ leadership were unable to get the various clans to swear loyalty to one another.
 Many of the _tsekho_ had no desire to fight back against the Hierate, so long as their traditions were not swallowed up by the Conclave's.